 It's important to understand the difference between AI research tools and traditional odds comparison platforms.
 They solve different problems:

 Both approaches can find +EV bets, but they work differently.
 Odds comparison tools exploit pricing inefficiencies between sportsbooks.
 AI research tools identify games where the market has the probability wrong.
 The best bettors use both.
+To see expected value in action with your own numbers, try our free EV Calculator and plug in any probability estimate alongside the offered odds.

 Not all AI tools are created equal.
 Here's what separates the good ones from the gimmicks: